 - 1. Stand for long periods of time - 2.
 Work at a fast pace for long periods of time - 3.
 Lift heavy objects (25 pounds or more) three or more times a day - 4.
-Speak clearly and distinctly - 5.
-Respond appropriately to stressful situations (physically, emotionally, and mentally) - 6.
-Communicate effectively with patients, patient's families, physicians and staff - 7.
-Hear vital signs with a stethoscope to assess blood pressure, heart rate, and lung, vascular, and abdominal sounds; hear the telephone - 8.
-Hear the patient calling for help - 9.
+Speak clearly and distinctly

+5. Respond appropriately to stressful situations (physically, emotionally, and mentally), including the ability to perform activities under pressure and in the presence of distractions.

+6. Communicate effectively with patients, patient's families, physicians, and staff

+7. Hear vital signs with a stethoscope to assess blood pressure, heart rate, and lung, vascular, and abdominal sounds; hear the telephone

+- 8. Hear the patient calling for help - 9.
 Hear beepers, alarms, etc., requiring quick responses - 10.
 Read very fine or small print on medication containers, read physician's orders - 11.
 See nurse call/emergency light - 12.
 Visually assess the patient appropriately - 13.
 Read monitors and other equipment - 14.
 Demonstrate manual dexterity to don sterile gloves and gown - 15.
 Demonstrate manual dexterity to prepare medications aseptically (i.e.: IV, PO, and IM) - 16.
-Demonstrate manual dexterity using sterile technique (i.e.: insert catheters, IV needles, etc) - 17.
+Demonstrate manual dexterity using sterile technique (i.e.: insert catheters, IV needles, etc.) - 17.
 Demonstrate the ability to utilize equipment needed to carryout patient care - 18.
 Demonstrate the ability to move in small spaces in an emergency situation

-If you are unable to perform any of these activities please circle the number of the ones which you cannot perform.
-The Academic Standards for Nursing Committee will review and consult with you.
+If you are unable to perform any of these activities, please circle the number of those presenting a challenge and the Nursing Director will review and consult with you to discuss need for referral to accessibility coordinator for possible accommodations.